A young boy with autism is lying on the floor, deeply engaged in building with colorful Legos.

 Routine and Flexibility:

 A strong preference for routine and challenges adjusting to change.
 Routine provides comfort to many individuals with autism, and changes to that routine can be challenging.
-According to the Autism Society, establishing a predictable environment can greatly benefit people with autism.
+According to the Autism Society, establishing a predictable environment can significantly benefit people with autism.

 Key Symptoms of Autism Spectrum Disorder